“Count to one hundred.”

 2020

-I began keynoting globally on authenticity, leadership, and self-trust — bringing the message of Perfectly You to organizations navigating disruption and change.
-From Saudi Arabia to Malaysia, Mexico, and Spain.
-For companies like Ford, JPMorgan Chase, Infosys, Google, and Spotify.
-And I continued expanding that work through 2023 and 2024.
+I began keynoting globally on authenticity— bringing the message of “Perfectly You” to organizations like Ford, JPMorgan, and Spotify.
+And I continue expanding on that work every day.